 - AF points: 45 cross-type points

 - Screen type: 3.0-inch articulating touchscreen, 1,040K dots

 - Max burst: Up to 11fps (with Live View)

 - Weight: 701g

 - User level: Enthusiast

 From good handling, bright optical viewfinder, long battery life to smooth performance and excellent image quality, this 90D offers it all.
-It is also tempting because it is versatile, easy to use, and can handle a variety of shooting situations.
+It is also tempting because it is versatile, easy to use, and can handle various shooting situations.

-There is not much physical difference between the EOS 90D and its predecessor; however, from inside, there are major improvements.
+There is not much physical difference between the EOS 90D and its predecessor; however, there are major improvements from inside.
 The biggest enhancement being the brand-spanking-new 32.5MP APS-C CMOS sensor, which takes center stage.

-It offers the highest resolution found in the crop-sensor class of cameras, which means users will be able to capture more details with the added flexibility to crop an image during post-processing without compromising image quality.
+It offers the highest resolution found in the crop-sensor class of cameras, which means users will capture more details with the added flexibility to crop an image during post-processing without compromising image quality.
 However, this higher resolution comes at the cost of insufficient noise reduction.

 It also features Canon’s latest Digic 8 image processor resulting in a big performance boost over Digic 6 engine.
 It also gives it the ability to shoot 4K video.
-Then the Videos are captured in the MP4 file format in either 4K UHD quality to a maximum 30fps, in Full HD at up to 60fps, as well as Standard HD at 60fps.
+The Videos are then captured in the MP4 file format in either 4K UHD quality to a maximum of 30fps, in Full HD at up to 60fps, and Standard HD at 60fps.